-What is hybrid identity?
+What is hybrid identity with Azure Active Directory?

 Microsoft’s identity solutions span on-premises and cloud-based capabilities.
 These solutions create a common user identity for authentication and authorization to all resources, regardless of location.
 We call this hybrid identity.